heabijay/PicoShelter-ApiServer/README.md

     <img src="https://www.picoshelter.tk/assets/icons/picoShelter/Black%20Icon%20%2B%20Text.svg" height="64px">
 </p>

-The server part of the PicoShelter Project.
+The server part on ASP.NET of the PicoShelter Project.

 ## About PicoShelter Project

 _"PicoShelter is a free image hosting service with user profiles, shared albums, and direct links.
-Also, we provide the official desktop application for more comfortable experience."_
+Also, we provide the official desktop application for a more comfortable experience."_

 PicoShelter's [ApiServer](https://github.com/heabijay/PicoShelter-ApiServer), [WebApp](https://github.com/heabijay/PicoShelter-WebApp), [DesktopApp](https://github.com/heabijay/DesktopApp) were created by [heabijay](https://github.com/heabijay) as the diploma project.